simonmichael/hledger/hledger/hledger.m4.md

 - `hledger register` will end the report on february 20th.
 - `hledger register --monthly` will end the report at the end of february.
-- `hledger register --monthly --end 2/14` also will end the report at the end of february.
+- `hledger register --monthly --end 2/14` also will end the report at the end of february (overriding the requested end date).
 - `hledger register --monthly --begin 1/5 --end 2/14` will end the report on march 4th [1].

 [1] Since hledger 1.29.